 Compassionate exceptions (Hospital/Emergency Department/Surgical) will be considered for patients when:

 - Patients who are at the end-of-life, as defined by the medical team.

 - Sudden decline in patient medical stability of life-altering impact.

 - Patients requesting a religious ritual, ceremony or rite, which cannot be performed virtually (or by in-house spiritual care resources) and that can be provided without disruption to care.
-The presence of faith community lead would not be considered a "visitor" so would be an "add on" for a finite amount of time based on the necessity of the rite/ritual/ceremony.
+Hospital staff will provide appropriate PPE and other supports as required for safety in such situations.

 - When the criteria for a compassionate exception is met:

 - A reasonable number of visitors, not to exceed five, will be allowed to visit the patient.
 No more than two visitors may be in the patient's room at any time.

 - The care team will determine whether and how the visitor(s) can safely be accommodated.

 - Visiting hours will be determined by the care team.